The predicates in this section provide basic access to the operating

 http_timestamp/2

-currently only modifies the behaviour of the a
+currently only modifies the behaviour of the a, A, b

 to emit POSIX locale week and month names for emitting standardised